 Studies implicated the involvement of different brain areas during discrimination and reversal learning.
 The core nucleus, dorsal cortex and parts of the forebrain of the painted turtle process visual stimuli.
-Lesions to these regions slowed acquisition, reversals and extra-dimensional shifts from colour to pattern, whereas damage to the medial cortex had no impact (Blau & Powers, 1989; Cranney & Powers, 1983; Grisham & Powers, 1989; 1990; Reiner & Powers, 1980; 1983).
-Furthermore, in European legless lizards (Pseudopus apodus), damage to the hippocampus and DVR (dorsal ventricular ridge) affected reversal performance (distinguishing between a triangle and a circle); both lesion groups took longer to learn compared to normal lizards but hippocampal lesions affect inhibition while lesions to the DVR affect visual processing (Ivazov, 1983).
-Moreover, in hatchling three lined skinks, incubation treatment (‘hot’ versus ‘cold’) affected discrimination of lid colour; only ‘hot’ incubated lizards learnt the given tasks (Clark et al., 2014) indicating an effect of temperature on brain development, as to how, however, has not yet been studied.
+Lesions to these regions slowed acquisition, reversals and extra-dimensional shifts from colour to pattern, whereas damage to the medial cortex had no impact (Blau & Powers, 1989; Cranney & Powers, 1983; Grisham & Powers, 1989; 1990; Reiner & Powers, 1980; 1983).In European legless lizards (Pseudopus apodus), damage to the hippocampus and DVR (dorsal ventricular ridge) affected reversal performance (distinguishing between a triangle and a circle); both lesion groups took longer to learn compared to normal lizards but hippocampal lesions affect inhibition while lesions to the DVR affect visual processing (Ivazov, 1983).
+In hatchling three lined skinks, incubation treatment (‘hot’ versus ‘cold’) affected discrimination of lid colour; only ‘hot’ incubated lizards learnt the given tasks (Clark et al., 2014) indicating an effect of temperature on brain development, as to how, however, has not yet been studied.

 A comparative approach testing multiple species with the same methodology can reveal subtle learning differences.
-A comparison between three Anole species (A. evermanni, A. cristatellus and A. pulchellus) revealed less behavioural flexibility in a reversal task in A. cristatellus compared to A. evermanni and A. pulchellus.
+A comparison between three anole species (A. evermanni, A. cristatellus and A. pulchellus) revealed less behavioural flexibility in a reversal task in A. cristatellus compared to A. evermanni and A. pulchellus.
 Differences were attributed to neophobia but sample sizes were small (Leal & Powell, 2012; Powell, 2012).
-Similarly, Acanthodactylus boskianus, an active forager learnt faster during reversals applying the fork method (one spine holding the reward while the second spine providing a visual cue) compared to A. scutellatus, a sit-and-wait forager.
+Similarly, Acanthodactylus boskianus, an active forager, learnt faster during reversals applying the fork method (one spine holding the reward while the second spine provided a visual cue) compared to A. scutellatus, a sit-and-wait forager.
 Inhibition is crucial in reversal learning; active foraging might require better inhibitory skill to inspection prey before striking (Day et al., 1999).

-The gathered evidence demonstrates behavioural flexibility in reptiles.
+There is sufficient evidence demonstrating behavioural flexibility in reptiles.
 In turtles, the medial cortex is involved in visual processing and in a lizard lesions to the hippocampus and DVR impaired reversal learning, albeit differently.
 Interestingly, incubation temperature affected hatchling learning, a promising future research avenue especially in the context of climate change.
 Furthermore, behavioural flexibility might only be adaptive for certain hunting strategies (Day et al., 1999) or ecological conditions (Tello-Ramos et al., 2018).
 A broad taxonomic approach comparing species differing in social complexity, habitat preference, diet or hunting strategy could improve our understanding of behavioural flexibility and its’ fitness consequences.

 Solving novel problems